andreitib/P9InventoryStage2/README.md

 # P9InventoryStage2
-Udacity final project
+Udacity final project.
-This is an application for an online shop clothes inventory.
+This is an Android application ,that uses  Database SQL, for an online shop clothes inventory.